 The biological effects of a new chemical compound can often be predicted from its molecular structure using data about other similar compounds.
 This is because similar compounds may have similar physical and biological properties.
 There is a relationship between molecular structures and their biological activity, and this principle is referred to as Structure Activity Relationship (SAR).

 SAR tools like CDD Vault can detect correlations and build models used to evaluate new chemical structures to predict their biological activity.
 They can then be applied to building desireable new compounds and characterizing them.
 Existing compounds can be

 further evaluated using SAR for likely side-effect activities.

 SAR depends on the recognition of which structural characteristics correlate with chemical and biological reactivity.
-Thus the ability to draw conclusions about an unknown compound depends upon both the structural features that can be characterized as well as the database against which they are compared.
+Thus the ability to draw conclusions about an unknown compound depends upon both the structural features that can be characterized as well as the database of molecules against which they are compared.
 When combined with appropriate professional judgment, SAR can be a powerful tool to understanding functional implications when similarities are found.
 For example, in the case of risk assessment of uncharacterized compounds, data from the most sensitive toxicological endpoints should be included in the analysis, such as carcinogenicity or cardiotoxicity.